read-write-web/react-foaf/README.md

 react-foaf
 ==========

-foaf AddressBook for LDP written with react.js
+foaf AddressBook for LDP written with [Facebook react.js](http://facebook.github.io/react/)

 For the moment to run it you need a CORS proxy running, and you need to set a pointer to the cors proxy in [scripts/foaf.js](scripts/AppConfig.js).
 We have